sachinmw/puppetQuest/Quest_Guide/quests/power_of_puppet.md

 ## Quest objectives

 - Use a Puppet module to set up a Graphite monitoring server on the Learning VM.
-- Use the Puppet Enterprise console's node classifier to effeciently manage the Learning VM's configuration.
+- Use the Puppet Enterprise console's node classifier to efficiently manage the Learning VM's configuration.

 ## Get started